Best AI Scheduling Tools Without a Subscription (2026)

 Who it's for

 Users who want a free, well-designed Mac calendar.
-If AI intelligence matters, Aftertone addresses that gap at a one-time price.
+If AI intelligence matters, Aftertone addresses that gap at $30/month.

 The five-year cost comparison